 I bought the "special" \$9 Spraymaster® chemical-tolerant spray bottle.
 Of those, 6 out of 8 wouldn't pull a suction.
 Worse, they have a hollow-cone nozzle producing a "doughnut" spray pattern, thus putting the material everywhere except where one is aiming it!
 I went to the old Zep soap bottles, because they were cheap and had a full-cone pattern.
 They failed very quickly.
 Finally, after a half-dozen years of trying, I came across these chemical-resistant spray bottles made in Taiwan for TOLCO.
 They work for at least three years.
 They can produce a very fine spray allowing me to shoot from 3-4" so that the hollow cone nozzle isn't as much of a problem.
 They don't leak.
 BUT, the suction screen isn't big enough.
 The spray adjustment is very touchy but that does make it quick to change settings in the field (although it's so touchy there is material lost in getting it right).
 It still needs the weighted, flexible, and filtered pickup with a silicone suction hose for all-position spraying.
-I would pay more for the spray heads or even just the nozzle caps to come in colors and/or have an easy and durable way to mark them for what is inside.
-This commercial cylinder bottle is preferable because it doesn't press against my body when in the holster.
+I would pay more for the spray heads or even just the nozzle caps to come in colors.
+As it is I put colored tape on the top to mark them for what is inside.
+This commercial cylinder bottle is preferable because it doesn't need as deep a holster cup.

-TOLCO makes a dispensing "carboy" jug (next page) that eliminates dribbles, spills, and reduces foam while filling.
-Better would be an integrated system that plugs the jug outlet into a fitted inlet on the squirt bottle.
-That's rocket science for this industry, because it is NOT easy to do without getting chemicals on worker's hands.
+TOLCO makes a dispensing "carboy" jug (next page) that reduces dribbles, spills, and foam while filling.
+Better would be an integrated system that plugs the jug outlet into a fitted inlet on a vented squirt bottle.
+That's rocket science for this industry, because it is NOT easy to do without getting chemicals on workers' skin.

-Herbicide concentrates cost \$85-500 per gallon.
-These spray bottles cut my postemergence herbicide use by 50% with more selective results than with a backpack sprayer.
+There is a huge need to develop spray equipment with greater flexibility and accuracy, but also with minimal waste, overspray, or clean-up toxicity.
+Herbicide concentrates cost \$85 500 per gallon.
+These spray bottles cut my post-emergence herbicide use by 50% with more selective results than with a backpack sprayer.
 Ideally, a good whirl nozzle with a paddle on it to adjust it more accurately could cut usage by at least another 20%.
 Hence a \$50 spray bottle that solve d all these problems would be well worth the money.

 There is plenty of room here for both profit and savings.

-There is a need to develop spray equipment with great flexibility and accuracy, but also with minimal waste, overspray, and clean-up toxicity.
 What about a programmable backpack sprayer that one could carry loaded with water and a few vials (or bags) of concentrates including dyes and surfactants that would mix at the nozzle according to each specific weed... by voice command?
 We have ink jet printers for \$150.
 Yet our weed killing machines used to restore landscapes that made the soils upon which we rely to sustain life are in the stone ages, in my opinion partly because nobody cares about the workers.